What’s a dangerous heart rate?

 If your heart rhythm is regular and yet you have a fast heart beat — over 100 BPM — your high pulse rate likely isn’t heart-related.
 What’s driving your heart rate up could be dehydration, anxiety, fever, medications, anemia, sleep deprivation, an overactive thyroid or another issue.

 However, if your heart rhythm is irregular, the question of whether you need to be concerned depends on what’s causing it.
-Atrial fibrillation, atrial flutter and supraventricular tachycardia are all conditions in which the heart beats faster than normal or at an erratic pace.
+Atrial fibrillation, atrial flutter and supraventricular tachycardia are all types of heart disease in which the heart beats faster than normal or at an erratic pace.
 Left untreated, these conditions could lead to heart failure.

 When is a pulse too slow?